QED-it/zkinterface-wasm/README.md

 ## How to contribue:

-Every system (frontend/backend) that supports Zk-Interface have 2 main stages and an optional final stage.
+Every system (frontend/backend) that supports Zk-Interface have 2 main stages and another optional final stage.

 ### Stage 1:
 Implememnt Zk-Interface support inside the system.